 The Board of Directors is responsible for the other information.
-The other information comprises the information stated in the annual report but does not include the separate financial statements and our report of the réviseur d'entreprises agréé thereon.
-AIFMD required disclosures (not fully included in this reporting) are expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the annual report but does not include the financial statements and our report of réviseur d'entreprises agréé thereon.

-Our opinion on the separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report this fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we concluded that there is a material misstatement of this other information, we are required to report this fact.
 We have nothing to report in this regard.